 Frequent symptoms of vaginal yeast infection include itching, burning, and vaginal discharge.

-Treatment of the infection will depend on whether it is complicated or uncomplicated:
+Treatment of the infection depends on whether it is complicated or uncomplicated.

-When treating an uncomplicated yeast infection, a short-course vaginal therapy is normally sufficient.
+When treating an uncomplicated yeast infection, a short-course of vaginal therapy is normally sufficient.

-There are varying methods that may be recommended; these range from a one-time treatment of a 1-7 day prescription or an OTC regimen using medications such as butoconazole (Gynazole-1), clotrimazole (Gyne-Lotrimin), miconazole (Monistat 3), and terconazole (Terazol 3).
+One option is a one-time treatment of a prescription or an over-the-counter medication such as butoconazole (Gynazole-1), clotrimazole (Gyne-Lotrimin), miconazole (Monistat 3), and terconazole (Terazol 3).

 Since these medications are oil-based, they can weaken latex condoms and diaphragms, potentially making them less reliable.